feathersui/feathersui-starling/documentation/help/markdown/transitions.md

 ---
-title: Feathers transitions for screen navigators
+title: Transitions for Feathers screen navigators
 author: Josh Tynjala

 ---
-# Feathers transitions for screen navigators
+# Transitions for Feathers screen navigators

 A *transition* provides animation when a [`StackScreenNavigator`](../api-reference/feathers/controls/StackScreenNavigator.html) or a [`ScreenNavigator`](../api-reference/feathers/controls/ScreenNavigator.html) component navigates from one screen to another.
 Transitions help establish a relationship between two screens, providing extra context to improve the user experience.